-– the first of a two-part series – “The Essentials to Pack for a Costa Rican Vacation”.
+– the first of a two-part series – “The Essentials to Pack for Costa Rican Vacations”.

 Eyeware: Do not forget your prescription eyeglasses and sunglasses.
 If needed stores carry regular sunglasses reading glasses.
 But its always better to bring with you, since this can be a hassle.
 An extra pair of spectacles packed in a durable carrying case will be handy.
 Similarly, remember your contact lenses and their maintenance kits.